arcwolf/arcwolf.github.io/about.md

 7whitedays(at)gmail(dot)com -->

 Affiliation
-: Postdoctoral Researcher, Department of Electrical Engineering, Pohang University of Science and Technology (POSTECH)
+: Pohang University of Science and Technology (POSTECH), Department of Electrical Engineering
+- *Position*: Postdoctoral Researcher
-- Energy Systems Laboratory
+- *At (1)*: Energy Systems Laboratory
-- Future IT Innovation Laboratory
+- *At (2)*: Future IT Innovation Laboratory

 Contact
 : Academic